Planning for What Matters Most

 Already Have a Plan?
 Need Just One Document?

-- Individual documents — a will, power of attorney, or advance healthcare directive on its own
+- Individual documents — will, power of attorney, or advance healthcare directive

-- Trust amendments & restatements — updating an existing trust to reflect life changes or correct outdated provisions
+- Trust amendments & restatements — updates for life changes or outdated provisions

 Who Should Have an Estate Plan?